 Regulation requires SUNY Poly to determine a withdrawal date from the student’s official notification to the institution.
-For unofficial withdrawals (dropping out without notification), the withdrawal date becomes the last day we can document, you participated in an academic activity or the midpoint of the semester.
-If circumstances beyond the student’s control (illness, accident, grievous personal loss) caused the unofficial withdrawal, and can be documented, SUNY Poly may use discretion in determining an appropriate withdrawal date.
+For unofficial withdrawals (dropping out without notification), the withdrawal date becomes the last day we can document, your participation in an academic activity or the midpoint of the semester.
+If circumstances beyond the student’s control (illness, accident, grievous personal loss) caused the unofficial withdrawal and can be documented, SUNY Poly may use discretion in determining an appropriate withdrawal date.

 Earned Title IV Aid

 Regulation provides a formula for the calculation of the amount of Title IV aid that the student has “earned” and SUNY Poly may retain.
 This depends on the percentage of the enrollment period that the student has completed up to withdrawal.
 This percentage is calculated by dividing the number of calendar days (not weeks) completed by the total number of calendar days in the period.
 Up through the 60% point of the enrollment period, the student is eligible for the actual percentage of aid this calculation provides.
 For example, if a student attends for 15 days out of a 75 day semester, he/she is eligible for 20% of their total Title IV aid package (15/75 = .20).
 After the 60% point of the semester, 100% of the Title IV aid is considered “earned” by the student.
 The earned percentage is applied to the total amount of Title IV grant and loan assistance that was disbursed (and could have been disbursed) to the student.